 - Restart your computer.

-- Click on the Start Menu, and then locate Chromium
+- Right-click on the Start menu and select Task Manager.

-Irrespective of the browser solution that you choose to use on your computer, keep in mind that browser extensions or add-ons are often used by hackers to steal information from your computer or gain control over it.
+Irrespective of the browser solution you choose on your computer, keep in mind that hackers often use browser extensions or add-ons to steal information from your computer or gain control over it.

-As a result, locate all recently-installed suspicious browser add-ons, select those who look suspicious and simply uninstall them.
-Prevention is better than cure, so uninstalling extensions that seem unsafe is always best.
+As a result, locate all recently-installed suspicious browser add-ons, select those that look suspicious, and uninstall them.
+Of course, prevention is better than cure, so uninstalling extensions that seem unsafe is always best.